TIL: `steampipe`

 like framework for building apps.

-We already have a React like framework for building app, it's called `fastn`, so
+We already have a React like framework for building app, it's called fastn

 we just need the low level ability of "given some HTML/CSS, render them in